 George believes this was the trademark for the South Benwell Brickworks near Newcastle on Tyne.
 Photos by Chris Tilney.

 The Well Fire Company was registered in June 1897.
 In 1903 there were offices in Newcastle-on-Tyne, Edinburgh, London and Liverpool, warehouse John Dalton St, Manchester The last reference I can find is 1933.
 This miniature glazed brick was manufactured on contract for the company which manufactured fireplaces.
+Some examples seem to have been manufactured by J C Edwards at Ruabon.
 Seen at Wakefield Museum store and photographed by Ian Townend.

 Found on Crosby beach, Merseyside by Colin Driver.